jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

 ```

-Above is where the rev limit and other fuel cuts are implemented.
-The flag 23h.5 is set if fuel needs to be cut for either coasting or overload protection.
+This __0166__ section is where the rev limit and other fuel cuts are implemented.
+The flag 23h.5 is set elsewhere if fuel needs to be cut for either coasting or overload protection.
 Note that hitting the rev limit doesn't set 23h.5 - but if it is hit, or 23h.5 is already set, we bail out to the end of the interrupt routine without doing anything else really.

 ```
 	mov	r6,4ah